thujone/react-cart-challenge/README.md

 Shopping cart challenge for AutoAnything.

-This project uses ReactJS, Gulp, Webpack, and Babel.
-I've never really worked with any of these before (just a little Gulp in the past), so this is my virgin experience with React (yay!) -- beyond small examples in tutorials I've done.

-I've left a lot of comments in the code.
-I took a shopping cart module from a tutorial online, but I changed it substantially to make it work for me.
-The code is half by me, half by whoever wrote the tutorial.

 Here are some issues and caveats I'd like to point out:

 * I didn't worry about directory structure and organization too much.